sansfrontiere/own/_pages/web-design.md

 Websites are developed in PHP with MySQL or ASP.net and we can set up virtual hosting environments or manage dedicated servers for you.

 <strong>Responsive Design</strong>
-We design and build single websites that intelligently adjust their layout and features, based on how they're being viewed.
-Check out our responsive ecommerce design we have recently developed for <a title="Eyesite" href="http://www.eyesite.co.uk" target="_blank">eyesite.co.uk</a>.
+We design and build websites that intelligently adjust their layout and features based on how they're being viewed - on laptop and increasingly on mobile and tablet devices.
+Check out our responsive ecommerce web design we have recently developed for <a title="Eyesite" href="http://www.eyesite.co.uk" target="_blank">eyesite.co.uk</a>.

 See examples of our work<a title="Work" href="http://www.sansfrontiere.co.uk/work/"><strong> here</strong>.</a>